Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the reality is that since 2024, the market has experienced a wave of personal AI devices that have the ambition to replace smartphones.
 But most of them have failed.

 The Ive-Altman deal isn't necessarily a fatal blow to Apple.
-The iPhone isn't going away overnight, and the first devices from the new partnership are unlikely to directly compete with it.
+The iPhone isn't going away overnight, and the first devices from the new partnership are unlikely to compete directly with it.

 But it’s an undeniable warning.
 The landscape is changing rapidly, with AI poised to be as transformative as multi-touch screens were years ago.
 Apple needs to present a bolder vision for the future, moving beyond iterative updates and embracing the AI revolution.